DrPhilippBillion/ONE-Record-Testbench/UseCase definitions.md

 (for a UseCase overview, please refer to the image at the end of the document)

+# Setting

+This testbench

+# Assumptions

+# Requirements

 ## UseCase 1: Shipper creates piece
 ### Step 1: Shipper creates piece with grossWeight
 #### POST-Request